 What are some of the problems in sickle cell disease?

-- Anemia – children with SCD have a low red blood count.
+- Anemia – children with Sickle Cell Disease have a low red blood count.
 This makes them tired easily.

-- Jaundice – a yellow colour usually seen in the white of the eyes.
+- Jaundice – a yellow color usually seen in the white of the eyes.
 This is usually a mild and common problem.

 - Acute splenic sequestration – this happens when red blood cells become trapped in the spleen.
 The spleen can become very large.
 If too much blood becomes trapped, an urgent blood transfusion may be needed.

-- Peeing often – Children with SCD drink a lot of water as it makes them feel better.
+- Peeing often – Children with Sickle Cell Disease drink a lot of water as it makes them feel better.
 They also make more urine (pee) so they need to go to the toilet often.

 Can sickle cell disease be cured?